ChengOscar/Information-extraction-algorithm-in-chemical-distributor-industry/README.md

 **3.** Import the pdf files into the algorithm.
 The algorithm will first extract the text from the pdf file and extract the attribute information from the text.

 **4.** The extracted information will then be saved as a dataframe, excel files, or forms that can be executed by SQL.
+### Pros
+* Low complexity
+* No need for training model
+### Cons
+* Less flexible and scalable
+* Might not work for every future document if the naming conventions or rules are different